This page contains mitigation information and resources for residents and communities in Texas recovering from disaster.

 Residential Safe Room Fact Sheet - This fact sheet provide information about residential safe rooms and explains that a safe room is a room or structure specifically de-signed and constructed to resist wind pressures and wind-borne debris impacts during an extreme-wind

-Anchoring Home Fuel Tanks - This video explain the reason why and how external fuel tanks should be anchored.
+Anchoring Home Fuel Tanks - This video explains why and how external fuel tanks should be anchored.

 Family Elevates Home to Protect It - explains how and why a home in Georgia is being elevated after flooding.

 Public Service Announcement - elevation after previous storms and the benefit of elevation.

 - Videos - Information on Safe Rooms, "Hardening" of a Home and Flood Mitigation

 - What Makes a Safe Room Safe? - An animated illustration of the key Safe Room design elements that give a Safe Room "near absolute protection" from a severe storm, tornado or hurricane.